3 nights from only $595

-Few travelers have ever heard of Bhutan—much less passed through its majestic (but remote) Himalayan borders.
+Few travelers, even those who explore India, have ever heard of Bhutan—much less passed through its majestic (but remote) Himalayan borders.
 The Buddhist kingdom cautiously controls tourism to preserve its culture and protect its legacy as one of the world’s ten biodiversity hotspots.
-Here is a unique opportunity to experience a deeply spiritual world of elaborate temple-fortresses, ancient customs, and mind-boggling scenery—at a price as rare as Bhutan itself.
+Here is a opportunity to experience a deeply spiritual world of elaborate temple-fortresses, ancient customs, and mind-boggling scenery.

 - It's Included: